 Why is maca good for the menopause?

-Even though the well known Hormone Replacement Therapy (HRT) has been prescribed as a remedy to relieve symptoms associated with menopause, there are quite many significant set of risks associated with the hormone therapy.
-As a result women have been looking to alternative ways of alleviating menopause symptoms using herbs and natural products.
+Even though the well-known Hormone Replacement Therapy (HRT) has been prescribed as a remedy to relieve symptoms associated with menopause, there are quite many significant sets of risks associated with the hormone therapy.
+As a result, women have been looking for alternative ways of alleviating menopause symptoms using herbs and natural products.

 Maca & menopause

 The maca root is known through the history as a true women liberator when it comes to a treatment for menopause symptoms.
 Historically, Peruvians used maca both as food and as medicine.
 As a medicine this root has been used among others, to balance hormones, and to treat menopause.

 To find out whether these claims are true a research in 14 postmenopausal women was carried out in order to examine the estrogenic and androgenic activity of Maca and its effect on the hormonal profile and symptoms.